mandelsoft/documents/iac/README.md

 and in general a requirement for updating existing installations.
 If this is not supported, the first throw determines the structure for all future versions, which should not be acceptable.
 Therefore, another crucial requirement for an installation environment is, that every mapping (of a specification) to its implementation (in the sense of generated elements) must potentially be under the full control of specialized coding, similar to our initial installation scetch.
 This is basically the same requirement we already found as part of the extensibility feature.

 Let's summarize: In addition to the basic features already covered by the IaC paradigm the following features are required:
+- The operator should be able to focus on the top-level installations, their parameterization and wiring.
 -  Supporting separation-of-concern by offering self-contained module-like elements as installation elements.
 -  A uniform descriptive model for all kinds of installation elements, including extensions and modules.
 -  An extensible set of installation element types.